ktinthecloud/terraform_vmware/README.txt

 git commit -m 'initial commit' git push -u origin master

-I also experimented with using Terraform cloud state management and storing the passwords in an Azure Vault
+I pulled this from my Azure DevOps Repo and my pipeline was pushing the job down to a local Azure Agent and then running the job against my local vCenter.
+I also experimented with using Terraform cloud state management and storing the passwords in an Azure Vault.